 Backup - A backup is designed to restore recently deleted files, recover systems from software, hardware failure or malicious attack.
 A backup is taken daily, weekly, monthly and the backup data is overwritten after "x".

 Companies daily perform backups but few archive.
 A simple fact is 80% of all data becomes inactive after 1 year.
-By moving data to an archive you free up valuable disk space, decrease backup windows, perform faster restores and save money.
+Moving data to an archive frees up valuable disk space, decrease backup windows, perform faster restores and save money.

 If you need LTFS tape drives or complete LTFS tape library solutions, please call us on 01256 331614 and we will be happy to assist.